 #1: “SEO is a waste of time and money – people can find your site without any fancy-schmancy keywords or “optimization.”

 Yeah, right!
 If you buy into this one, you’d better have a brick & mortar business and a great local following.
 You certainly won’t be seeing much traffic on your website.

-There is a lot more to optimization of a website than just keywords on the page, but it’s a lead-pipe cinch you won’t be ranking for any terms that users might use to search for you, if they don’t appear on the page at all.
+There’s a lot more to optimization of a website than just keywords on the page, but don’t expect to rank for any terms that users might use to search for you, if those terms don’t appear on the page at all.
 Relevance to the search query is paramount to rankings and without keywords, you’re irrelevant, period.

 #2: “There’s no special skill required to write good SEO copy… just use lots of words that you might use if you were looking for your site – your site’s name, for instance.”